 The Case for Private Markets

-Since the mid-1980s, yields have trended down while equity valuations have trended up—tailwinds that are now near their respective lower and upper bounds.
-Today we see a mirror image of conditions that drove passive 60/40 success.
-Periods of high equity valuations and low real bond yield typically result in “lost decades” subsequent sub-par returns.
+Unfortunately, these tailwinds are now near their respective lower and upper bounds, presenting the mirror image of conditions that drove passive 60/40 success and flipping the tailwinds to headwinds.
+Periods of high equity valuations and low real bond yields, as we have today, typically result in subsequent “lost decades” of disappointing returns.

-Compounding this challenge for the passive 60/40, much of the stock market’s growth engine has migrated to private markets, leaving it inaccessible to public investors and thus passive investment vehicles.
-We believe the likelihood of passive model portfolios delivering the attractive performance of past decades is low.
+Compounding this challenge, much of the stock market’s growth engine has migrated to private markets, leaving it inaccessible to public investors and thus passive investment vehicles.
+In all, we believe there is a low likelihood of passive public-market model portfolios delivering the attractive performance of past decades.

-There has been endless debate about how to best invest in stocks.
-Active vs passive, growth vs value, small vs large cap, etc. We’d argue the overlooked question is: has the stock market itself lost relevance as an engine of wealth creation?
-While stocks undoubtedly deserve a place in most portfolios, structural transformations are undermining the case for exclusive public market investment.
+There has been endless debate about how to best invest in stocks: active vs. passive, growth vs. value, small cap vs. large, etc. We’d argue the overlooked question is: has the stock market itself lost relevance as an engine of wealth creation?
+While stocks certainly deserve a place in most portfolios, structural transformations are undermining the case for investing exclusively in public markets.

-The S&P story is a growth tech story, as it has contributed ~65% of the S&P’s wealth creation since 1990.
-In the ‘90s, over 25% of VC-funded startups eventually went public.
-It was every startup’s goal IPO ASAP to access growth capital.
-Since that time the VC ecosystem has exploded by more than 90x, giving growing enterprises additional options to fund growth without having to endure the burdens inherent to a public listing.
-Consequently, the IPO rate has plummeted to 2-3% according to a 2020 NBER study.
-Not only is growth tech tapping public markets at one tenth the rate, the median age at IPO for those that do has increased from 5 years in 1999 to 12 years in 2025 —past their fastest growth years.
-Source: Jay R. Ritter, University of Florida, “Initial Public Offerings: Updated Statistics” (2024)
+The S&P 500 story is a growth tech story, as hyper-scaling technology firms have contributed ~65% of the S&P’s wealth creation since 1990.
+In the ‘90s, over 25% of VC-funded startups eventually went public, according to a 2020 NBER study.
+Many startups aimed for public listings as early as possible to access growth capital necessary to scale.
+Since that time, the Venture Capital ecosystem has exploded by more than 90X, giving growing enterprises additional funding options without the inherent burdens of being publicly-traded.
+Consequently, that IPO rate has plummeted to ~2-3%.
+Not only is growth tech tapping public markets at one-tenth the rate, the median age at IPO for the firms that do go public increased from 5 years in 1999 to 12 years in 2025—well past their fastest growth years.
+Source: Jay R. Ritter, University of Florida, “Initial Public Offerings: Updated Statistics” (2026)

-The current wave of technological innovation rivals that of the internet boom… but its advancements are being commercialized primarily by private companies.
+The current wave of technological innovation is said to rival that of the internet boom.
+This time, however, the advancements are primarily being commercialized by private companies.
 SpaceX, OpenAI, and Anthropic (among others) are arguably the Googles, Amazons, and Microsofts of today.
-These Mega-Caps would already be public a generation ago.
-By the time they eventually do go public, they’re likely to be mature and fully-valued, thus leaving little additional juice for public market investors to squeeze.
+These Mega-Caps would presumably have already been public at their current stages a generation ago.
+By the time they eventually do go public, it’s likely they will do so with valuations in the trillions… leaving little additional juice for public market investors to squeeze.
+To participate in the explosive growth phase, private market access and expertise are essential.

-The number of US public companies has shrunk 58% from 8,800 in 1998 to 3,657 at the end of 2025.
-Currently, 87% of all current US companies with revenues exceeding $100 million are private.
-In 2022-2024, take-private acquisitions exceeded new IPO fundraising by over 3.5×.
-As Private Capital markets continue to expand, the burdens of being listed have only grown:
+No one knows for sure what the future holds, but the trend toward a shrinking public market opportunity set is clear.
+The total number of US public companies has shrunk 58% from 8,800 in 1998 to 3,657 at the end of 2025.
+Currently, 87% of all US companies with revenues exceeding $100 million are private.
+In 2022-2024, take-private acquisitions exceeded new IPO fundraising by over 3.5x.
+As Private capital markets continue to expand, the burdens of a public listing have only grown, such as:

-• Regulatory and compliance burdens drain resources and management attention.
+• Regulatory and compliance burdens draining resources and management attention.

-The “Magnificent 7” technology stocks now represent ~35% of the S&P 500.
-In their prime, these companies delivered revenue annual growth exceeding 35-100%+ compared to ~7-18% today (other than Nvidia, of course).
-Passive investment dollars are chasing public proxies for AI exposure, stretching valuations while settling for companies with merely tangential exposure to the AI revolution.
-This mismatch has created bubble-like valuations for yesterday’s leaders while pure-plays building tomorrow’s breakthroughs remain inaccessible to everyday investors.
+With the dearth of fresh blood entering the public markets, the S&P 500 is concentrating into a museum of yesterday’s leaders.
+The “Magnificent 7” technology stocks now represent ~35% of the S&P 500, and they are no longer delivering the high double or triple-digit revenue growth rates they did in their earlier years (except for Nvidia, of course).
+Instead, passive investment dollars are chasing public proxies for AI exposure, stretching valuations while settling for companies with merely tangential exposure to the AI revolution.
+Meanwhile, pure-plays building tomorrow’s breakthroughs remain inaccessible to everyday investors.

-Institutional investors have increasingly turned to private markets as a core driver of portfolio performance, with most endowments, foundations, and large family offices allocating ~30-70% of their assets to private markets.
+Institutional investors have increasingly turned to private markets as a core driver of portfolio performance.
+Many of the most sophisticated endowments, foundations, and large family offices now allocate ~30-70% of their assets to private markets.
 Nothing exemplifies this evolution more clearly than the Endowment Model, brought to life by Yale Endowment’s David Swensen and detailed in his seminal work Pioneering Portfolio Management.
 At the heart of Yale’s success was a heavy allocation to private market investments.
 According to Ted Seides’ book Capital Allocators, Yale’s portfolio’s composition consisted of:

 • ~10% US Stocks, Bonds, & Cash